QUEEN ELIZABETH ROYALE

 Day Two: Into the Wilderness

-An early morning game drive leads us into the grazing grounds of Uganda Kobs where elephants, waterbucks, lions, and buffaloes roam.
+An early morning game drive leads us into the grazing grounds of Uganda Kobs where elephant, waterbucks, lions, and buffalo roam.
 Along the Kasenyi trail, we meet hosts of birds, including the brilliant pink flamingoes that flank the salt lakes.

 In the late hours of the day, we set off on a launch cruise from Mweya Peninsula down the Kazinga Channel, which connects Lake George to Lake Edward.
-Warthogs, crocodiles, hippos, buffalos, and elephants lounge in the shallows and along the banks of this laid back channel, surrounded by aquatic birds.
+Warthogs, crocodiles, hippos, buffalo, and elephant lounge in the shallows and along the banks of this laid back channel, surrounded by aquatic birds.

 Day Three: Valley of the Apes/Departure

 In the far east of Queen Elizabeth National Park lies the Valley of the Apes, the stunning Kyambura gorge which stretches one kilometer across and plunges 100 meters deep.
 The gorge, which is drained by Kyambura River, is an attractive habitat for primates, wild animals, and a rich diversity of birds.